Afdaan/Alya-Bot-Telegram/README.md

 </div>

 ## Description
-Alya-chan (アリサ・ミハイロヴナ・九条) is an AI-powered Telegram bot based on Alisa Mikhailovna Kujou from "The Angel Next Door Spoils Me Rotten" (Otonari no Tenshi-sama ni Itsu no Ma ni ka Dame Ningen ni Sareteita Ken, also known as Roshidere).
-With her tsundere personality and Russian-Japanese mixed background, she brings the charm of Alisa to your Telegram chats while providing powerful AI features powered by Google's Gemini!
+Alya-chan is an AI-powered Telegram bot based on Alya from the anime/manga series "時々ボソッとロシア語でデレる隣のアーリャさん" (Alya Sometimes Hides Her Feelings in Russian), commonly known as "Roshidere".
+With her unique personality and Russian-Japanese background, Alya occasionally mutters her true feelings in Russian when she can't express them directly in Japanese.
+This bot brings her charm to your Telegram chats while providing powerful AI features powered by Google's Gemini!

-> 🌟 Your personal Alisa AI assistant that combines the tsundere charm of Roshidere with cutting-edge AI technology
+> 🌟 Your personal Alya AI assistant that combines the charm of Roshidere with cutting-edge AI technology

 ## Key Features
 - 🌸 Waifu Chat Mode